Menu

 Harvest Time

-When it comes to harvesting, bigger is not always better.
-Many vegetables become tough and fibrous if left on the vine too long.
+When it comes to learning how to start a victory garden, one of the most important things you’ll need to learn is when to harvest.
+Bigger is not always better.
+Many vegetables become tough and fibrous if left on the vine for too long.
 (If you’ve ever tried to eat an overgrown zucchini, you know I speak the truth).
 It’s best to pick vegetables at the height of their maturity, and not let them go beyond that.
 The best practice is to bring a basket out to your garden daily to pick whatever is ripe and ready to go.

 Certain vegetables, like tomatoes and peppers, can be picked when they are partially ripened and then allowed to ripen on the counter or windowsill.
 Winter squash and melons should be picked when they are fully mature because they will not continue to ripen once they have been picked.